Precious metals are rare and expensive metals that have practical uses, but some have more value than others, especially as an investment.

 - Platinum can be found at a price range of $1302 to 1504 per troy ounce.

-- One of the most expensive precious metals is gold, and it costs $42.3 per troy ounce.
+- Gold is one of the most expensive precious metals, costing $42.3 per troy ounce.

 Many precious metals on our list are growing in value due to increased demand.